dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 The workflow we're going to implement looks like this:

-1) We are going to handle the 'click' event of the start button from inside the React component
+1) We are going to handle the 'click' event of the start button from inside the React component.
-2) Inside the click event, we're going to send a message to the socket running on the server
+2) Inside the click event, we're going to send a message to the socket running on the server.
-3) The server will receive the message and tell Docker to start the appropriate container
+3) The server will receive the message and tell Docker to start the appropriate container.
-4) When the container starts, the server will dispatch a message to all connections with a refreshed list of containers
+4) When the container starts, the server will dispatch a message to all connections with a refreshed list of containers.

 Let's start with the button.
 Alter the button inside your `ContainerListItem` component so that it handles the click event using a method called `onActionButtonClick`: